-As you look at cost estimates for a home addition or remodeling project, you will often see references to terms like “midrange” or “upscale.”
-It is important to understand what they mean because they tie directly into the design of the room, as well as its cost.
-In the case of a home addition, the difference usually relates to the total square footage.
+As you look at cost estimates for home additions or remodeling projects, you will often see references to terms like “midrange” or “upscale.”
+It is important to understand what these terms mean because they tie directly into the design of the room, as well as its overall cost.
+In the case of a home addition, the difference usually relates to the total square footage of space included in the expansion.
 For example, a midrange bathroom addition measures about 50 square feet for the interior space.
 By comparison, an upscale bathroom addition is more than double the size.
 A midrange master suite addition is almost 400 square feet, which is spacious but much less grand than an upscale master suite addition’s range of 650 square feet.

 Master Suite Addition

-For about $250,000 to $275,000, you can get a large, comfortable master suite with all the extras.
-This is a significant addition, which means it is ideal for a second-floor addition or for a lot with tons of extra space to expand the main floor’s footprint.
-Here, you can enjoy plenty of room to rest but also relax, with space for a large bed and a sitting room with built-in bookcases.
+For about $250,000 to $275,000, you can create a more expansive and upscale master suite with all the extras.
+This is a significant addition, which means it is ideal for a second-floor addition or for property that contains ample extra space on which to expand the main floor’s footprint.
+In an upscale master suite, you can enjoy plenty of room to rest but also relax, with space for a large bed and a sitting room with built-in bookcases.
 Follow French doors into a walk-in closet built for two.
-Continue on to a four-piece bathroom with all the appointments, like a stone-walled dual shower, soaker tub and double sink.
+Continue on to a four-piece bathroom with all high-end components and materials, like a stone-walled dual shower, soaker tub and double sink.
 For a little extra beyond the ordinary, add a hospitality center with a bar-height counter and sink, and a built-in refrigerator and microwave underneath.

-An upscale bathroom addition in Phoenix costs about $75,000 to $100,000, depending on the upgrades you choose.
-You will start with a 10’ x 10’ foot space.
-This gives you enough room for a single enclosed shower and a freestanding tub.
-The design allows you to separate the toilet into a water closet for added privacy, with twin sinks to make it easier to get ready quickly in the morning.
+An upscale bathroom addition in Phoenix costs closer to $75,000 to $100,000, depending on the upgrades you choose.
+You will start with a 10-by-10-foot space, which gives you enough room for a single enclosed shower and a freestanding tub.
+The design allows you to separate the toilet into a water closet for added privacy, with twin sinks that make it easier for two or more people to get ready quickly and efficiently in the morning.
 At this price point, you are not getting a lot of extras that some people might consider standard.
-For most aspects, that is a limit of the square footage.
 If you really want a bathtub large enough for two, a spacious linen closet or a built-in sauna, plan to invest more.

 What’s the ROI on a Home Addition?

 Although many reports put an actual number on the increase in resale value you get from completing a home addition, the truth for your home may be a little less clear.
-As a general rule, you can expect to get somewhere between 50 to 70 percent on the cost of this type of project in an ROI.
-For a smaller addition like a deck, it is probably closer to 80 percent.
+As a general rule, you can expect to get somewhere between a 50% to 70% ROI for the cost of this type of home improvement project.
+For a smaller addition like a deck, the anticipated ROI is typically closer to 80%.

-How Much Will I Pay for My Home Addition?
+How Much Will I Pay for My Home Addition in Central Arizona?